An official website of the United States government

 Catherine McMullen is the chief of the Disclosure Unit at the U.S. Office of Special Counsel, a position she has held since 1995.
 Ms. McMullen manages the whistleblower disclosure program at OSC, including the review of allegations received from federal employees, former federal employees, and applicants for federal employment, as well as the oversight of the Special Counsel's requests for investigation pursuant to 5 U.S.C. § 1213.Ms.
 McMullen joined the Office of Special Counsel’s prosecution division in 1987.
 During her tenure in the prosecution division, she was detailed to the U.S. Attorney’s Office as a special assistant United States attorney for the District of Columbia.
 Prior to her OSC employment, she was employed in the litigation division at the U.S. Maritime Administration.
 She also served as an assistant attorney general for the State of West Virginia and an assistant prosecuting attorney for Brooke County, West Virginia.
 Ms. McMullen was also in private practice with Bell, McMullen, and Cross in Wellsburg, West Virginia.Ms.
 McMullen received both her J.D. and B.A. in Political Science from West Virginia University.
 She is a member of the State Bar of West Virginia.

 Elizabeth McMurray joined the Office of Special Counsel in 2010.
-Prior to joining OSC, she was an associate at an international law firm in New York, where she represented clients in all stages of civil litigation in state and federal courts, with a focus on securities litigation and employment law.
+Prior to joining OSC, she was an associate at an international law firm, where she represented clients in all stages of civil litigation in state and federal courts, with a focus on securities litigation and employment law.
 While at the firm, Ms. McMurray represented the City of New York in numerous trials.
-She received her J.D. from Fordham University School of Law and her B.A., magna cum laude, from Boston College, as a member of the College of Arts and Sciences Honors Program.
-She is a member of the State Bars of New York, Massachusetts, and the District of Columbia.
+She received her J.D. from Fordham University School of Law, where she was a Stein Scholar in Public Interest Law and a Crowley Scholar in International Human Rights.
+She received her B.A., magna cum laude, from Boston College, as a member of the College of Arts and Sciences Honors Program.

 Travis joins OSC from the Cause of Action Institute, a nonprofit government watchdog group.
 In his work at Cause of Action, Travis worked with whistleblowers and stakeholders to conduct strategic oversight of the executive branch through investigations, FOIA requests and litigation, and other administrative law accountability measures, including identifying burdensome regulations to be repealed or rescinded.
 During law school, Travis clerked for the Senate Homeland Security and Governmental Affairs Committee, investigating federal agencies to identify and prevent waste, fraud, and abuse in government.
 Travis grew up in Knoxville, Tennessee.
 He received a B.S. in Business Administration from the University of Tennessee and a J.D. from the George Washington University Law School.